PLMUN-CITCS/2025-ITELEC2-WK02S01E05/README.md

    8. Discussion (Notable Observations):
       - How does this exercise combine the concepts you've learned in previous exercises?
       - Why is it important to convert the user input to a float?
+      - Explain how the conditional expression (if user_number >= 0 else ...) is used to handle the error when calculating the square root of a negative number.
       - Why is it important to format the output?
 How do f-strings make formatting easier?
+      - What other error handling techniques could you use?
+(Hint: try-except blocks)

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.